Mexico Prepares To Begin Underground Search For Trapped Miners - UrduPoint

 Authorities consider 1.5 meters to be an acceptable water level to gain access to the crudely constructed El Pinabete mine.

-Since the August 3 accident, there have been no signs of life from the 10 miners trapped inside.

-Five miners managed to escape following the initial accident, in which workers carrying out excavation activities hit an adjoining area full of water.
+Five miners managed to escape following the initial accident, in which workers carrying out excavation activities hit an adjoining area full of water, but there have been no signs of life from the others.

-Several hundred rescuers, including soldiers and military scuba divers, are taking part in efforts to save the miners.

-Relatives and friends held a candlelit vigil on Thursday night for those missing, singing and praying for their safe return.